Thib's Favorite Heavy Loading Techniques

 In the interest of survival, your body will emphasize your stronger muscle group(s).
 In this case, if your triceps are dominant compared to your pectorals, they’ll take on the brunt of the work, and as a result, receive more growth stimulation.
 Your strong point becomes even stronger in relation to its synergists.

 And the heavier the weight is, the more significant this “muscle dominance emphasis” becomes.
 When the weights are light, you can voluntarily contract the target muscle group more effectively.
 Not so when you’re using maximal weights.

 That’s why targeted, moderate weight lifting will be necessary if you want to build the complete package.
 However, targeted training by itself won’t build as much overall mass and strength as lifting heavy with basic movements.
 That’s why both approaches are needed to progress optimally.

-The Benefits of Heavy Lifting
+The Benefits Of The Heavy Lifting

 Getting stronger constitutes progression, and the key to success in building muscle is to progress on a systematic basis.
-Of course, progression by load isn’t the only way to progress from workout to workout.
+Of course, progression by the load isn’t the only way to progress from workout to workout.
 But, getting slightly stronger and lifting a bit more weight as frequently as possible does represent a significant way of forcing the body to add muscle mass.

 Outside of that simple reasoning, there are other reasons why heavy lifting can be beneficial when it comes to packing on some beef.